-- John Lasseter, the genius behind Pixar films and chief creative officer, used to work at Disney but he got fired because he was pushing them to use computer animation.
+- John Lasseter, the genius behind Pixar films and chief creative officer, used to work at Disney but he got fired because he was pushing them to use computer 3D animation services.

 - During the production of Toy Story 2, the animators had such a heavy workload that many developed carpal tunnel syndrome, and one of them even forgot that he had left his baby in his car all day.